 You’re Required to Follow the Court Ordered Visitation

-Video Transcribed: My name is Attorney Jason Lile, and I am an Oklahoma Dads Rights lawyer.
+Video Transcribed: My name is Jason Lile, and I am a Dads Rights lawyer in Tulsa.
 I wanted to talk to you today about one of the most difficult problems I deal with as a family law lawyer and the litigants I deal with.

 Obviously, that’s not practical.
 If there are legitimate reasons in your opinion or, according to that child, why they don’t want to go over there, emotional distress, physical distress, those might need to be handled by an investigation.